 A separate report by the same department outlined the number of admissions within Massachusetts to the Bureau of Substance Abuse Services (BSAS) Contracted/Licensed Programs, which is indicative in part of the overall scope of substance abuse within the state.
 From fiscal years 2005 to 2014, heroin ranked as the number one drug, cited as the “primary drug of use” at 53.1 percent in 2014, having risen significantly from 38.2 percent only 9 years prior in 2005.
 The category “all other opioids” also increased, however smaller, having risen in this same period of time from 5.6 percent to 5.8 percent.

 A 2014 Boston University publication that chronicled the heroin and opiate epidemic, wrote about the discrepancy between what may be an all-too-prevalent public opinion and the stark reality of who is really using these drugs.
 It stated, “Stereotypes of addicts suggest that they are down-and-out characters, but heroin and opiates may be used by successful, educated and seemingly well-adjusted people.
 The epidemic is ‘equal opportunity,’ affecting people of any age, gender, social class, and ethnicity.”
-The ill-founded perspective mentioned can be dangerous in the fact that it could be smothering accuracy, and thus limiting access to the education, help and treatment that someone struggling from drug abuse or addiction deserves.
+The ill-founded perspective mentioned can be dangerous in the fact that it could be smothering accuracy, and thus limiting access to the education, help, and treatment that someone struggling from drug abuse or addiction deserves.

 This demographic shift that this statement speaks of is further supported by a study published in 2014 in the Journal of the American Medical Association (JAMA).
 The study, The Changing Face of Heroin Use in the United States, sought to better understand and compare heroin use over the past 50 years.
 It found that “more recent users were older (mean age, 22.9 years) men and women living in less urban areas (75.2 percent) who were introduced to opioids through prescription drugs (75.0 percent).”

-NIDA published a report titled, Drug Abuse Patterns and Trends in Greater Boston that was updated in January 2014.
-It reported that “The number of unintentional drug overdoses in the city of Boston were at an 11-year high; unintentional drug overdoses reported in Boston hospitals increased by 40 percent from fiscal year (FY) 2010 to FY 2012.”
+NIDA published a report titled, Drug Abuse Patterns and Trends in Greater Boston that was updated on January 2014.
+It reported that “The number of unintentional drug overdoses in the city of Boston was at an 11-year high; unintentional drug overdoses reported in Boston hospitals increased by 40 percent from fiscal year (FY) 2010 to FY 2012.”
 It continued to cite that “The number of nonoverdose opioid (including heroin) dependence and abuse hospital patients increased by 13 percent,” while “The unintentional overdose hospital patient rate for prescription opioids/opiates other than heroin steadily increased by 66 percent over 5 years, from FY 2008 to FY 2012.”

 Why Has This Drug Use Reached These Proportions?